 Econometric studies usually understand that the key point of the ABCT is the deviation of the natural interest rate(s) from the market rate(s).
 Whether there is only one or many natural interest rates is a rather irrelevant debate.
 Two measures are commonly used.
 One is the term spread, expressed as the difference between short and long-term rates (see Keeler, 2001; Mulligan 2006; Anker, 2011; Bismans & Mougeot, 2009).
 The other is the savings-consumption ratio (Carilli & Dempster, 2008; Selleby & Helmersson, 2009).

-Most likely, many economists have heard about Hayek's Prices and Production (1931), and the book is usually cited.
-But rarely I see Hayek's Profits, Interest and Investment (1939) being cited.
-Hayek's later works seem under-appreciated.
+Most likely, many economists have heard about Hayek’s Prices and Production (1931), and the book is usually cited.
+But rarely do I see Hayek’s Profits, Interest and Investment (1939) being cited.
+Hayek’s later works seem under-appreciated.
 This is regrettable because they were the most relevant.
 For example, Hayek (1939, pp. 15-16, 27-29, 32-33, 64) explained that what affects the tendency to produce with less or more capital is the shift in the position of the profit schedule but not in the interest rates.
 More significantly, even when the interest rate fails to rise at the late stage of the boom the employment in capital-intensive industries experiencing a fall in the demand for their products must decline due the rise of the rate of profit on short as compared with that on long investments which induces entrepreneurs to divert whatever funds they have to invest towards less capitalistic machinery.
 Here are the relevant passages :

 If, by keeping the rate of interest at the initial low figure, marginal profits are also kept low, this will only have the effect of a reduction in cost, that is, it will raise the figure at which the supply of and the demand for final output will be equal; but it will not affect the tendency to produce that output with comparatively less capital, a tendency which is caused, not by any change in the rate of interest, but by the shift in the position of the profit schedule.